 - Video conference sessions open a window to the classroom; therefore, staff must ensure connections are made only with trusted individuals and organizations to ensure activities are safe and appropriate for students. - Students using video conferencing tools must at all times be appropriately supervised.
 Additionally, because videoconferencing technology may allow for recording of conference sessions, it is important that controls are put in place to ensure the conference is not recorded unless appropriate steps and measures have been put in place.
-Staff must ensure they are fully aware of any related security settings and operational features for the video conferencing tool chosen. - If the other party involved in the video conference intends to retain photos and/or audio/video files, written permission must be received from parents of involved students.
-This agreement needs to be collected in written form prior to the video conference session.
-Refer to IS-19-VC for a sample agreement. - Video conferencing will not be used in any way to upload, post, reproduce, or distribute information, software, or other material protected by copyright or any other intellectual property rights without first obtaining the permission of such right holder.
+Staff must ensure they are fully aware of any related security settings and operational features for the video conferencing tool chosen. - If the other party involved in the video conference intends to retain photos and/or audio/video files, written permission must be received from parents of involved students. - Video conferencing will not be used in any way to upload, post, reproduce, or distribute information, software, or other material protected by copyright or any other intellectual property rights without first obtaining the permission of such right holder.